Universal-Connect-Project/ucw-app/apps/ui/README.md

 ## Local Development

-The [UCW NPM Module](https://www.npmjs.com/package/@ucp-npm/components?activeTab=readme) is used here, and is rendered in a small Vite/React wrapper app, and served-up from the `server` project.
+The [UCW NPM Module](https://www.npmjs.com/package/@ucp-npm/components?activeTab=readme) is used here, and is rendered in a small Vite/React wrapper app, and served-up from the `server` app.

 Please follow the steps in the [README.md](../../README.md) in order to get started, before you start local development.